Skip to content

 bash

-xopc gateway install --port 8080 --token my-secret-token
+xopc gateway service install --port 8080 --token my-secret-token

 Service Commands